gemini-hlsw/explore-help-docs/proposal/main/cfp.md

 5. [Poor Weather](https://www.gemini.edu/observing/phase-i/pw) proposals
    a.
 The PI must be affiliated with a participating partner (US Open Access policy does not apply).

+### Proposal Deadline

+The proposal deadline is determined by the affiliation of the Principal Investigator.